microsoft/vscode-docker/README.md

 ## Running commands on Linux
 By default, Docker runs as the root user, requiring other users to access it with `sudo`.
 This extension does not assume root access, so you will need to create a Unix group called docker and add users to it.
 Instructions can be found here: [Create a Docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group)

+## Azure CLI
+Microsoft ships the latest Azure CLI as a Docker image.
+You can easily launch a container running the CLI from the Command Palette (press F1 and search for `Docker: Azure CLI`).
+The extension will then run an interactive terminal attached to the container.
+Because containers don't retain state, you will need to login each time you run the command.

+To login to your Azure account use the command `az login` and then set the subscription you want to work with using `az account set` (you can see all of your subscriptions with `az account list`).

 ## Contributing
 There are a couple of ways you can contribute to this repo: